daniebker/daniebker.github.io/_posts/2017-07-13-aws-api-gateway-lambda-log-trace.md

 ---
 layout: post
 title: "Tracing API Gateway requests through Lambda in AWS"
-date: 2017-07-12
+date: 2017-07-13
 ---

 Searching through API Gateway logs and trying to map a request to an API can be very tricky.
 You end up trying to match up timestamps to trace the request through to it's Lambda invocation.

-Apilogs is a python cli that eases searching through log groups to trace requests.
-You need to add some boilerplate code to your gateway to pass the api request id to the Lambda but the change is trivial.
+There is a way to trace requests from API Gateway to lambda.
+You need to add some boilerplate code to your gateway to pass an api request id to the Lambda but the change is trivial.
+It then becomes as simple as logging the api request in the lambda to be able to trace the call from the API Gateway entry point.

 ## Update API Gateway